OrthoPediatrics Sets Terms For $52 Million IPO

 Quick Take

-Medical device company OrthoPediatrics (Pending:KIDS) has filed an amended S-1/A registration statement for a $52 million Initial Public Offering .
+Medical device company OrthoPediatrics (Pending:KIDS) has filed an amended S-1/A registration statement for a $52 million Initial Public Offering.

 The firm develops pediatric orthopedic devices to treat children who suffer from deformity, spinal and sports injury trauma.